Jack12816/greppy/docs/guide/30_mvc.md

 of it.
 So we support encapsulation of controllers into namespaces, called modules and an uniform loading mechanism of them.

-## Structrues of modules
+## Structures of modules

 We split the resources of modules into separate sub-directories to ensure a clean encapsulation of file types.
-A sample structrue follows:
+A sample structure follows:

     .
     ├── controllers